tgm-team/tgm/docs/tutorials/dgraph_tutorial.md

 ## Properties of `DGraph`

 `DGraph` objects act as a view on the underlying graph data, allowing the user to access various properties as well as slicing and other operations.
-Additional properties are seen in the `tgm/graph.py`
+Additional properties are seen in the [`tgm/graph.py`](https://github.com/tgm-team/tgm/blob/main/tgm/graph.py).

+The number nodes is the maximum node ID in the graph plus one, we currently assume the node ID start from 0.

+If the `DGraph` is empty, the start time and end time are None.

 ```python
 print('=== Graph Properties ===')